History of Political Parties

 A coalition of non-congress parties was formed again in 1996, but was a lost cause by 1997, when it became a congress supported regime.
 It disintegrated in 1998, which swept the National Democratic Alliance to the power for the first time.
 This too was short-lived and lost the majority on the floor of the house by a single vote in a no-confidence motion.
 A coalition of non-congress parties worked for the first time in the period 1999-2004, when for the first time, a non-congress government was able to complete its term in office.

-Presently, the United Progressive Alliance led by the Congress Party is in power, while the National Democratic Alliance led by Bhartiya Janata Party (BJP) forms the opposition.
+Presently, the United Progressive Alliance is led by the Congress Party, while the National Democratic Alliance is led by Bhartiya Janata Party (BJP) forms the opposition.
+Aam Aadmi Party (AAP) is an upcoming national level party that vows to fight against corruption and has created a wave in Indian politics in a short time.